Translated by Shinji Takaramura

 The garden was designed after the Hamarikyu Gardens, allowing visitors to enjoy Yonezawa beef in a truly Japanese setting.

 *1 Uesugi Mochinori: The last lord of the Yonezawa-han, one of the fuedal domains during Japan's Edo Period (1603-1868).

 A kimono that has been passed down through the Uesugi family is displayed at the entrance of the restaurant.
 A traditional karesansui garden can also be seen from the hallway.

 Don't forget to enjoy the view of the beautiful garden from the dining room.

 The steak is cooked medium-rare because it brings out the best flavor of the meat and its fragrant drippings.
-Customers can simultaneously appreciate the fillet's soft texture that's unbelievably juicy and doesn't require much chewing.
+Customers can appreciate the fillet's soft texture, which is unbelievably juicy and practically melts in your mouth.

 2. Tokiwa: A Taste Appreciated by the Emperor Showa

 Established in 1894, Tokiwa is the oldest meat shop specializing in Yonezawa beef.
 The fifth generation owner purchases all of the beef at auctions, meticulously checking the age, texture, and marbling of the meat.

 The most popular menu item is the sukiyaki.
 At Tokiwa, miso made from local soybeans is added to the sweet-savory warishita (stock mixed with soy sauce, mirin, and sugar).
 Compared to an ordinary stock, the miso creates a richer flavor.